daireto/sqlactive/docs/api/serialization-mixin.md

 ) -> str
 ```

-> Serializes the model to JSON.
+> Serialize the model to JSON.

 > Calls the [`to_dict()`](#to_dict) method and dumps it to JSON.